 - Tap on Play to begin the video playback on your Chromecast device.
 You can add multiple videos by using the Add to Queue button.

 - Once you reach this step, you can minimize the Local Cast app and even lock your Android device.
-The video playback will continue until you tap on Exit App on TV or Disconnect.
+The video playback will continue until you tap on the Exit App on TV or Disconnect.

-Streaming Kodi from PC or MAC
+Streaming Kodi From PC or MAC

-This following method works just as well on both PC and MAC.
+The following method works just as well on both PC and MAC.
 It’s a Chrome feature that is currently built into the latest PC and MAC Chrome versions.
 If you don’t like Chrome, you can also perform the following steps on Vivaldi or any other chromium-based web browser.

-Method 4: Casting Kodi to Chromecast from a PC or MAC
+Method 4: Casting Kodi to Chromecast From A PC or MAC

 Keep in mind that older Chrome versions won’t have this feature by default.
 If you want to enable the casting function on older Chrome versions, you need to download the Cast extension.